rasca/ras-blog/src/content/writings/2025-03-21-agents-ecosystem.md

 about the task at hand and interface with other agents when needed, giving them the necessary information they require and coming back to the user only when needed.

+Digital Twins will track your online meetings, instant messages, emails, calls, internet browsing, and personal documents, giving them unique and privileged access into your life.
+They will be customized to your needs and preferences, creating a unified experience even when interacting with several different specialized agents at once.

 Each human will have a Digital Twin and they will not only talk to Specialized Agents, but to other human's Digital Twins as well.
 The Digital Twins will be